mkosaka1/AirPassengers_TimeSeries/README.md

 # Time-Series Analysis Using Auto ARIMA
+Conducting a Univariate Time-Series analysis to forecast the number of airline passengers (from [Kaggle](https://www.kaggle.com/rakannimer/air-passengers)) and discuss through the traditional ARIMA implementation versus the more efficient, auto_arima way.
+All code can be found in [Time_Series.ipynb](https://github.com/mkosaka1/AirPassengers_TimeSeries) and all images can be found in the [Images](https://github.com/mkosaka1/AirPassengers_TimeSeries/tree/master/Images) folder.

 ## What is Time-Series Analysis?
 One of the key concepts in data science is time-series analysis which involves the process of using a statistical model to predict future values of a time series (i.e. financial prices, weather, COVID-19 positive cases/deaths) based on past results.
 Some components that might be seen in a time-series analysis are: